John Williams: Star Wars and other franchises

-Other film and television works
+Other film and television work

-Williams scored Alfred Hitchcock's final film, Family Plot (1976), as well as John Guillermin's The Towering Inferno (1974), Clint Eastwood's The Eiger Sanction (1975), John Frankenheimer's Black Sunday (1977), John Badham's Dracula (1979), Allan Arkush's Heartbeeps (1981) and Frank Perry's Monsignor (1982).
-He also contributed the Oscar and Golden Globe nominated song "If We Were in Love" (with lyrics by Alan & Marilyn Bergman) to Franklin J. Schaffner's Yes, Giorgio (1982).

-For Family Plot, Hitchcock told Williams to remember one thing: "Murder can be fun".
-Taking inspiration from Hitchcock's frequent composer, Bernard Herrmann, Hitchcock was pleased with the result.
+Williams scored Alfred Hitchcock's final film, Family Plot (1976).
+Hitchcock told Williams to remember one thing: "Murder can be fun."
+Williams took inspiration from Hitchcock's frequent composer Bernard Herrmann, and Hitchcock was pleased with the result.
 Williams followed a similar approach when scoring Brian de Palma's The Fury (1978).
 Kael called Williams "a major collaborator" on the film, writing that he had "composed what may be as apt and delicately varied a score as any horror movie has ever had.
 He scares us without banshee melodramatics.
 He sets the mood under the opening titles: otherworldly, seductively frightening.
 The music cues us in".

-That same year, Williams scored Richard Donner's Superman (1978).
+Williams scored Richard Donner's Superman (1978).
 Donner reportedly interrupted the demo premiere of the opening title by running onto the soundstage, exclaiming, "The music actually says 'Superman'!"
 King writes that "Donner had a theory that the three-note motif in the main theme—the one that makes you want to punch the air in triumph—is a musical evocation of 'SU-per-MAN!.
 When asked if there was anything to that, Williams replied "There's everything to that."
-The score's heroic and romantic themes, particularly the main march, the Superman fanfare and the love theme, "Can You Read My Mind?", appeared in the subsequent Salkind/Cannon film sequels as well as Superman Returns (2006).
+The score's heroic and romantic themes, particularly the main march, the Superman fanfare and the love theme, "Can You Read My Mind?", appeared in the subsequent Salkind/Cannon film sequels.
 The main march returned as part of John Murphy and David Fleming's score to James Gunn's Superman (2025), the first film of the DC Universe.